 Are there additional capital gains tax (CGT) issues in the Czech Republic?
 If so, please discuss?

 Are there capital gains tax exceptions in the Czech Republic?
 If so, please discuss?

 Capital gains on disposal of securities are tax-free only after the securities have been held more than three years.
 However, the capital gains realized on the disposal of securities up to the annual amount of CZK 100,000 are tax exempt for the taxpayer.

 The capital gain realized on the sale of ownership interest in business company (limited liability company) is tax-freee only after the ownership interest has been held more than five years.

 What are the general deductions from income allowed in the Czech Republic?

-The Czech tax legislation provides for the following deductions from tax base.
+The Czech tax legislation provides for the following deductions up to limits stipulated by the Czech tax legislative from tax base.
 The following deductions can be claimed by Czech tax resident and also by Czech tax non-resident who have more than 90 percent of the worldwide income from Czech sources and who is the tax resident in other EU Member country or EEA country.

 The following tax credits can be claimed in the Czech Republic.

 The following credits can be claimed by Czech tax resident and also by Czech tax non-resident who have more than 90 percent of the worldwide income from Czech sources and who is the tax resident in other EU Member country or EEA Member country.